USS Abraham Lincoln (CVN-72)

 USS Abraham Lincoln (CVN-72) is the fifth in the United States Navy.
-She is the third Navy ship to have been named after the former President Abraham Lincoln.
-Her home port is NAS North Island, San Diego, California; she is a member of the United States Pacific Fleet.
-She is administratively responsible to Commander, Naval Air Forces Pacific, and operationally serves as the flagship of Carrier Strike Group 3 and host to Carrier Air Wing Nine.
-She was returned to the fleet on 12 May 2017, marking the successful completion of her Refueling and Complex Overhaul (RCOH) carried out at Newport News Shipyard.
-In August 2024, USS Abraham Lincoln and her strike group deployed to the Middle East as part of the U.S. response to the escalation of tensions between Iran and Israel.
+It is the third Navy ship to have been named after the former president Abraham Lincoln.
+Its home port is NAS North Island, San Diego, California; she is a member of the United States Pacific Fleet.
+It was administratively responsible to Commander, Naval Air Forces Pacific, and operationally serves as the flagship of Carrier Strike Group 3 and host to Carrier Air Wing Nine.

 Abraham Lincoln Carrier Strike Group

-Abraham Lincoln is part of Carrier Strike Group Three (CSG-3) with Carrier Air Wing Nine (CVW-9) embarked, with Abraham Lincoln as the flagship of the strike group and the home of the commander of Destroyer Squadron 21.
+Abraham Lincoln is part of Carrier Strike Group Three (CSG-3).
+Carrier Air Wing Nine (CVW-9) is embarked.
+Abraham Lincoln is the flagship of the strike group, and the home of the commander of Destroyer Squadron 21.